Cindy-Mendez/Flappy-Box/README.md

 # Flappy Box

 ## Description of the Project ##
 * Flappy Box will be something similar to the popular mobile game Flappy Bird.
-The game will be a side-scroller where the player controls a bunny, attempting to jump between rows of pipes without coming into contact with them.
+The game will be a side-scroller where the player controls a 'fun box', attempting to jump between rows of pipes without coming into contact with them.
 If the player touches the pipes, it ends the game.
 It will be developed in WebGL.

 ## Design of the System ##
 * The game will be designed and developed in WebGL/JS using translation, rotation and scalability.
 The box will be created with what we have learned from class.
 The